svo/build-your-own-radar/README.md

 JSF,remove,languages & frameworks,FALSE,"We continue to see teams run into trouble using JSF ..."
 ```

-Note: use the `input.csv` file in the root directory of the repository.
+Note: use the `radar.csv` file in the root directory of the repository.

 ## Building You Radar